cthit/VoteIT/README.md

 From root:
 * `docker-compose up` Starts Gamma locally.
 Wait until Gamma is fully up and running on `http://localhost:3000`.
 * `npm install && npm run dev`.
 Starts up the backend part of VoteIT.
-* `cd client && yarn install && yarn start`.
+* `cd client && npm install && npm run start`.
 Starts upp the frontend part of VoteIt.

 Sign in with the cid: `dbarnevi` and password: `password`.
 To enter as the counter.
 Check `http://localhost:3000` to find more cids to use for mock votings.
 Every account has by default the password: `password`.